What is the function of thyroid hormones?

 What is the best treatment for thyroid-related hair loss?

-The first step to treating thyroid-related hair loss is to consult an endrocrinoligist to treat the root cause and balance thyroid hormone levels.
+The first step to treating thyroid-related hair loss is to consult an endocrinologist to treat the root cause and balance thyroid hormone levels.
 The second step would be to implement a comprehensive hair regrowth routine with a combination of a medicated or plant-based scalp treatment solution, a high-quality treatment shampoo, and oral supplements.

 How long does it take to see results?